Global X Uranium ETF

 The Global X Uranium ETF (URA) provides investors access to a broad range of uranium mining companies.
 The Global X Uranium ETF seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Global Uranium Total Return Index.

-Buy US stocks in Australia with $0 brokerage and trade URA today!
+Buy US stocks in Australia starting with URA.
+Open an account and start investing today!

 What is URA ETF?